yaegerg/universe-bot/README.md

   - Type `HUBOT_SLACK_TOKEN` in the `KEY` field and your token into the `VALUE` field, then click `Add`
 6. Open Slack to test your deployment
   - _Note: To test properly, make sure to close the Glitch browser._

+> :tada: Congratulations, you've just:
+> - Integrated with Heroku
+> - Set up a bot that will always be listening - even when Glitch isn't open!

 ### Create your own Hubot from scratch with hubot.github.com
 The original repository for this project was generated as an npm app using the documentation from GitHub's [open-source version of Hubot](https://hubot.github.com/docs/).
 To gain a fuller understanding of how Hubot works, consider starting from the beginning by following the [Getting Started with Hubot](https://hubot.github.com/docs/) walkthrough.